Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 Beyond the collinear PDFs, semi-inclusive measurements of jets and vector mesons, and especially exclusive vector meson production and Deeply Virtual Compton Scattering (DVCS), the latter a process established at HERA, will shed light on the transverse structure of the proton in a new kinematic range.
 These measurements allow us to access the Wigner distribution $W(x, k_\text{T} , b_\text{T} )$; one can think of it as the ``master'' parton distribution.
 When integrating the Wigner distribution over the transverse momentum ($k_\text{T}$), one obtains a Generalized Parton Distribution (GPD) $f_\text{GPD} (x, b_\text{T})$, while if we integrate over the impact parameter ($b_\text{T}$), one obtains a Transverse Momentum Dependent (TMD) PDF $f_\text{TMD}(x, k_\text{T})$.
 Due to the considerably higher $ep$ center-of-mass energy, the LHeC will investigate both TMDs and GPDs down to much lower $x$ and higher $Q^2$ than the EIC, and thus provide a complementary perspective (c.f.\ Sect.~\ref{sec:TMDs}), and shed light on their evolution with $x$ and $Q^2$.
+Precision measurements of lepton-jet decorrelation observables, measured in the laboratory rest frame, may be sensitive probes of TMD dynamics~\cite{Liu:2018trl,H1:2021wkz}, as well as various event shapes.